aostruszka/nonrec-make/Readme.txt

 automatic variables (@, <, ...) and built in functions (dir, notdir, ...).

-Every Rules.mk (or Rules.top) need to include header.mk and footer.mk.
+Every Rules.mk (or Rules.top) need to be included in cooperation with header.mk and footer.mk.
+This is now done automatically but in older versions this was not so and user had to include them manually.
 The main purpose of header is to clear all variables that you can use inside Rules.mk so that values set in one rules file does not propagate to other.
 In addition at the top level it sets the $(d) variable (which